renalreg/ukrdc-fastapi/README.md

 ## Developer notes

+### Setting package versions

+This repository includes both the Python API application and code to generate client libraries.
+Version numbers of the application and all client libraries should remain synchronized.

+The version number will effectively become the API version, so should remain 1.x.x unless breaking API changes are introduced (i.e. API v2).

+To quickly set the version of the application and all libraries, call `./version.sh ${version}`.

+E.g.

+- `./version.sh 1.1.0` to set the version to v1.1.0
+- `./version.sh patch` to iterate the version by a patch bump (or `minor` or `major`)

 ### Pre-commit hooks

 Included in the repo is a pre-commit config to run Black and isort before committing.